 Measures for the integration of young people in the labour market (September 2020)

 Over the past decade, the unemployment rate of young Europeans has been constantly higher than that of all other age groups.
 Economic and financial crises – not least the one triggered by the COVID-19 pandemic – have hit young job seekers the hardest.
 As specific socio-economic factors concur in causing youth unemployment, specific policy measures targeting young people can be better suited to fight it.
-This approach is at the basis of initiatives like the Youth Guarantee.
+This approach is at the basis of initiatives like the Reinforced Youth Guarantee.

 Policies aiming at boosting young people’s employment can be subdivided in two main groups.
 Some directly offer insertion in the labour market by sponsoring measures like temporary job placements and paid in-work trainings.
-For example, in France, the “Etablissements pour l'insertion dans l'emploi”, EPIDEs, provide young people with no qualification or at risk of marginalisation with individualised training programmes accompanied by a monthly allowance.

-Finally, in a minority of countries, employment measures either exist only in the framework of the EU Youth Guarantee (therefore shaped by common guidelines set up at EU level) or do not specifically target young people.
+In a minority of countries, employment measures either exist only in the framework of the EU Youth Guarantee (therefore shaped by common guidelines set up at EU level) or do not specifically target young people.